Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Conclusions

 Another question regards the importance of the background in the images: to bound the degree of freedom of our analysis, we decided to place our synthetic pedestrians in a single scene that, even if arbitrarily large, does not offer the variability contained in other datasets.
 Our intuition is that having a fixed background forces the network to focus on the foreground objects.
 At the same time, a single scene may help the network in understanding differences among individuals, acting as a frame of reference to capture, for example, different sizes among individuals.
 In a preliminary experiment, not reported here intentionally, we omit the background leaving a grey homogeneous flat area behind the subjects.
 Results in recognition are definitely worse, but we did not investigate this point further.
 The importance of having realistic images is another question that we would like to explore.
 As already mentioned, the usual re-identification setup produces individuals at a certain low resolution, so that fine details such as the face cannot be processed.
 It could be nice to have an advanced re-id setting, where high-resolution cameras are employed, collecting high frequency cues.
 In that case it would be reasonable to expect a difference in recognition rates, depending on the realism of the training data.

 Finally, a wider, conceptual question pops out: with such a framework, capable of understanding bodily cues of human beings, going beyond the mere appearance of the outfit, is it still reasonable to talk about re-identification, or does it make more sense to call for non-collaborative person recognition at a distance?
-In that case, a brand new field will open up, where our paper can certainly have some merits in its realization.
+In that case, a brand new biometric field is opening up.

 { }